Team Dicty: Environmental Molecular Biology Lab

 Information

-Five new members (five B4 students) joined Team Dicty!
+Three new members (three B4 students) joined Team Dicty!

-One student in Master course and five in Bachelor's program graduated from Team Dicty.
-Many congratulations!!
+Graduation ceremony March 2024.
+T Five students in Master course and five in Bachelor's program graduated from Team Dicty.
+Congratulations!!

-Mr. Y. Nakahara, Ms. S. Nezu and Dr. T. Araki presented their works in the 95th Annual Meeting of the Japanese Biochemical Society (Nagoya Congress Centre).
+Ms. S. Nezu, Ms. R. Suzuki and S. Fuchimoto presented their works in the 96th Annual Meeting of the Japanese Biochemical Society (Fukuoka Congress Centre).

-Ms. K. Hayashi presented her work and won the Best Student Presentation Prize in the 2022 Annual Meeting of Japanese Society for the Study of Cellular Slime Mold (Osaka University, HyFlex).
-Well done!!
+Ms. K. Hayashi presented her work in the 2023 Annual Meeting of Japanese Society for the Study of Cellular Slime Mold (Kyushu Institute of Technology).

 agg_fb-red